morinim/vita/contributors/CLA.md

 I furthermore declare that I am authorized and able to make this agreement and sign this declaration.

 ----

-Please take a moment to read and accept this agreement, which lets other contributors and users know the terms of your contribution.

 Individual Contributor License Agreement
 ========================================